-Choosing the right kitchen lighting ideas is as much about the functionality of certain spaces, as it is about the stunning fixtures and fittings available at the touch of a button.
+Choosing the right kitchen lighting ideas is as much about creating a practical lighting design as it is about finding good-looking fixtures and fittings.

 1. Where to Begin with Kitchen Lighting Ideas